 As it is the tame kind of forest with no brush to obstruct a good run, and no beasts to fear, I fell passionately in love with the idea.
 And so, as Our Lady could tell, did the rest of the classroom.

-There is a rumour that they have placed guards in the grounds.
+There is a rumour that they have placed additional guards about the grounds.
 But we laugh.

 © 2012, Elizabeth Cook